Acacio Gabriel Viegas

-Acacio Gabriel Viegas (1 April 1856—February 21, 1933) was a medical practitioner who was credited with the discovery of the outbreak of bubonic plague in Bombay, India, in 1896.
+Acacio Gabriel Viegas (1 April 1856 – 21 February 1933) was a Portuguese physician who was credited with the discovery of the outbreak of bubonic plague in Bombay, in 1896.
 His timely discovery helped save many lives in the city and was credited with the inoculation of 18,000 residents.
 He was also the president of the Bombay Municipal Corporation.

 Early life

-Acacio Viegas was born on 1 April 1856 in Arpora, Goa.
-After the completion of his primary education, he joined St Xavier's High School, Bombay, where he completed his matriculation in 1874 with a distinction.
-He then enrolled in the Grant Medical College, securing a First Class at the L.M. & S. degree examination held in 1880.
+Acacio Gabriel Viegas was born on 1 April 1856 in Arpora, Portuguese Goa.
+He enrolled in the Grant Medical College, securing a First Class at the L.M. & S. degree examination held in 1880.
 Viegas then set up practice at Mandvi in the south Bombay area.

 As president

 Not satisfied with serving the public only through medicine, he successfully contested the civic election from 1888 until 1907.
 In 1906 he became the President of the Municipal Corporation, enjoying the distinction of being the first native Christian to do so.

 He was an active member of the Standing Committee and the Improvement Trust.
 He then focused his attention to improving the living conditions of the city's poor and down-trodden.
 He also tried to minimise the increases of public utility costs.
 As president, Viegas promoted medical relief and introduced compulsory free education.

 Viegas was also a member of the Bombay University Syndicate, and was the pioneer of the Faculty of Scientific Technology.
 He also introduced Portuguese into the syllabus and supported the creation of special colleges for women.
 He was also an examiner in Medicine at the degree level and Foundation-Fellow of the College of Physicians and Surgeons.